 If the growth is considerably more than the cost of the team-building day, which it should always be with any reputable team-building company, then holding another event is clearly a no-brainer.

 The last thing you want is to get some good momentum after your team-building events, then let that improvement slide until company performance is back to normal.

 Once you have the financial returns and team metrics to support your team-building strategy, it’s time to organise regular events at strategically planned time periods to ensure the improvements continue.
 It is impossible to make these sorts of decisions without the metrics collected in previous stages, which is why the first “experimental” team-building event is always a good idea.

-You may also find that different departments or teams react better to different events, for example, one department may experience a larger improvement after a singing workshop, whereas others prefer traditional team-building games and events.
+You may also find that different departments or teams react better to different events, for example, one department may experience a larger improvement after a singing workshop, whereas another may be better suited to peak performance team building with an adrenaline rush and another may prefer traditional team-building games and events.
 Once again, this is only something you can learn from trying.

 We hope this guide has helped you to learn some effective ways to measure effective team-building.
 The most important thing to remember is that team-building days and events are an investment, so you need to be measuring your team’s performance both before and after – otherwise you’ll never know if they’re something that holds a small benefit for your business, or if they’re a major boost that you should be doing every few weeks.

 One thing is for sure though – approach them right, using a strategy based on evidence and data as opposed to guesswork, and you’ll soon find your team motivating and achieving in ways you previously never imagined!